Skwrr/WhatsApp_SMR/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Logs file**
-If the app has created a `logs.txt` file, please upload it here
+If the app has created a `crash.txt` file, please upload it here